 Messier 1 (NGC 1952 – The Crab Nebula) from my own backyard and remote

-In 2015 I took the latest pictures of this object from my own backyard.
-The data calibration and registration and the final processing was done with PixInsight.
-The result was as follows:
+In 2015, I captured my most recent images of this object from my own backyard.
+The data calibration and registration, as well as the final image processing, were performed entirely in PixInsight.

 In this image you can find some quasars.
 The one with the highest redshift is: